-On November 1, 2019, we issued \$300.0 million in aggregate principal amount of 1.5% unsecured convertible senior notes due 2025 ("Convertible Notes").
-The net proceeds from the issuance of the Convertible Notes, after deducting the initial purchasers' transaction fees and offering expense payable by us, were approximately \$290.4 million.
-The Convertible Notes bear interest at the annual rate of 1.5%, payable on April 1 and October 1 of each year, beginning on April 1, 2020, and will mature on April 1, 2025, unless earlier converted or repurchased by us.
+On November 1, 2019, the Company issued \$300.0 million in aggregate principal amount of 1.5% unsecured convertible senior notes due 2025 ("Convertible Notes").
+The net proceeds from the issuance of the Convertible Notes, after deducting the initial purchasers' transaction fees and offering expense payable by the Company, were approximately \$290.4 million.
+The Convertible Notes bear interest at the annual rate of 1.5%, payable on April 1 and October 1 of each year, beginning on April 1, 2020, and will mature on April 1, 2025, unless earlier converted or repurchased by the Company.

-The Convertible Notes will be convertible into cash, shares of our common stock or a combination thereof, at our election, at an initial conversion rate of 15.6906 shares of common stock per \$1,000 principal amount of Convertible Notes, which is equivalent to an initial conversion price of approximately \$63.73 per share, as adjusted pursuant to the terms of the indenture governing the Convertible Notes (the "Indenture").
+The Convertible Notes will be convertible into cash, shares of the Company's common stock or a combination thereof, at the election of the Company, at an initial conversion rate of 15.6906 shares of common stock per \$1,000 principal amount of Convertible Notes, which is equivalent to an initial conversion price of approximately \$63.73 per share, as adjusted pursuant to the terms of the indenture governing the Convertible Notes (the "Indenture").
 The Convertible Notes may be converted at any time on or after October 1, 2024, until the close of business on the second scheduled trading day immediately preceding the maturity date.

 The conversion rate of the Convertible Notes may be adjusted in certain circumstances, including in connection with a conversion of the Convertible Notes made following certain fundamental changes and under other circumstances set forth in the Indenture.
-It is our current intent to settle all conversions of the Convertible Notes through settlement of cash.
+It is the Company's current intent to settle all conversions of the Convertible Notes through settlement of cash.